This post was updated on September 29, 2020 to reflect changes since the initial announcement.

 Cane Bay Middle School, Berkeley County School District

-Allison Walker is in her seventh year as an instructional coach from South Carolina.
+Allison Walker is in her eighth year as an instructional coach from South Carolina.
 Her passion for adult-learning, making connections and professional learning inspire her work in creating relevant, personalized learning opportunities that support and empower educators.
 Prior to becoming an instructional coach, Allison taught both middle and high school English and has never lost the love of the classroom.
 She earned a bachelor’s in English from the College of Charleston and a master’s in School Leadership from the Citadel.